boostcode/torijs/readme.md

 ### Installation
 Here the quick steps to start working with **torii.js**:

 - git clone torii.js
 - cd torii.js
-- npm install
+- npm install && bower install
-- DEBUG=torii.js ./bin/www
+- node /bin/www
-- Open your browser at http://localhost:3000/ proceed with user registration.
+- Open your browser at http://localhost:8000/ proceed with user registration.
 - CTRL-C to kill torii.js from your terminal
 - edit in scripts adding the email you used to register the user;
 - execute the script ./script/
 - restart torii with the above command
 - visit again the same address but now proceed with login using the credentials you used in registration;

 That's all, now you can start using torii.js